oceanhackweek/oceanhackweek.github.io/_pages/01-applicants.md

 Applicants with an extensive programming background in other languages (e.g. Matlab) are welcome to apply, if they are willing to get up-to-date on the required basics before the program.

-Due to the compressed nature of OceanHack 2020, the focus of the event will be in Python with some tutorials and projects conducted in R. Participants whose primary language is R should familiarize themselves with the materials included in [Python novice gapminder](https://swcarpentry.github.io/python-novice-gapminder/) and [R novice gapminder](http://swcarpentry.github.io/r-novice-gapminder/).
+Due to the compressed nature of OceanHackWeek 2020, the focus of the event will be in Python with some tutorials and projects conducted in R. Participants whose primary language is R should familiarize themselves with the materials included in [Python novice gapminder](https://swcarpentry.github.io/python-novice-gapminder/) and [Python novice inflammation](https://swcarpentry.github.io/python-novice-inflammation/).
 These are a good reflection of the level we expect participants to be at coming into the workshop.
-[The Programming with Python materials](https://swcarpentry.github.io/python-novice-inflammation/) also provides a solid refresher of basic Python skills.
+The [R novice gapminder](http://swcarpentry.github.io/r-novice-gapminder/) materials also provides a solid refresher of basic R skills.

 **Q: I don't know the first thing about version revision/control systems.
 Can I still apply?**